pseudomuto/protoc-gen-doc/README.md

 [![Appveyor Build Status][appveyor-svg]][appveyor-ci]

 This is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
-The plugin can generate HTML, DocBook or Markdown documentation from comments in your `.proto` files.
+The plugin can generate HTML, DocBook and Markdown documentation from comments in your `.proto` files, as well as a raw JSON representation.

 ## Installation